Autonomous mobility on demand: Mobility on demand (MoD)

 The idea of developing a form of passengers transportation based on shared vehicles rather than private cars comes from the research in the field of sustainable mobility, which aims at creating an efficient and environmentally-friendly way for people to move.
 As at the end of April 2022, the number of cars in the world has reached 1.1 billion, meaning that there is approximately a vehicle for every seven people on earth.
 Such large number of private vehicles in the streets causes several issues, namely a huge release of greenhouse gases and request for fossil fuels, since most cars are still fuel-powered, as well as infrastructural issues such as roads congestion and parking spots lacking.
 The concept of mobility-on-demand (MoD) addresses these issues providing a potential solution to them: in MoD, people do not need a private vehicle to travel.
 Mobility on demand is in fact a service in which shared vehicles are used for passenger mobility in one-way trips.
 The adoption of mobility-on-demand services has the potential of increasing the utilization rate of vehicles, which for private cars is on average below 10%, thus allowing to transport the same number of people with a lower number of vehicles.
 In this way, both the congestion and the pollution in the cities can be reduced.
 The service offered in the cities by taxi companies, which nowadays has been taken over also by other providers such as Uber and Bolt, is itself an expression of mobility on demand: upon request, a driver goes to pick up passengers to drive them to their desired destination, and then goes on with the next demand.
-The other manifestation of the concept of mobility on demand is the car-sharing, which allows people to rent a vehicle, drive it to their destination and then leave it there, so that it remains available for the next customers.
-The idea of car-sharing has become popular among the public since the end of 20th century, and is gaining more and more success in the present years, with companies such as ShareNow and Enjoy that are delivering it all over the world.
+The other manifestation of the concept of mobility on demand is the carsharing, which allows people to rent a vehicle, drive it to their destination and then leave it there, so that it remains available for the next customers.
+The idea of carsharing has become popular among the public since the end of 20th century, and is gaining more and more success in the present years, with companies such as ShareNow and Enjoy that are delivering it all over the world.
 A big drawback of mobility on demand systems is that an imbalance is periodically introduced in the system, consisting in an accumulation of vehicles in some areas and a lack in others, due to the fact that some zones are more popular than others.
 Imbalance makes the service inefficient, because customers are less likely to find a vehicle close to them.